dialzay/nahr-sms/README.md

 shadcn/ui for UI components

-The people of Sudan for inspiration

 📄 License
 MIT License - See LICENSE file for details.

 Nahr Grid: Because every drop counts in saving lives.

-text

-**This includes:**
-✅ Short description with name meaning
-✅ Setup instructions with code blocks
-✅ Testing instructions with bullet points
-✅ Credits section
-✅ License information
-✅ Clean, professional formatting